 What is Density

-While many people confuse density with texture, density is completely different.
+While many people confuse density with texture, density is entirely different.
 Density refers to the strands of individual hair and how close together they are on your scalp.
 Not only how close together they are in proximity but also how many individual strands are coming from your scalp.

 Density is broken up into three categories: Low, medium, and high.
-If you can see your scalp while you hair is laying naturally upon your head, that means you have a low density.
+If you can see your scalp while your hair is laying naturally upon your head, that means you have a low density.
 If you can see your scalp just a bit, but it's not very prominent, then you have medium density.
-Finally, if you have enough hair where you can’t see your scalp at all, you have high density hair.
-Another way to determine the density within your hair is to count each individual strand within a square inch patch; not only is this time consuming (to say the least), it’s almost impossible.
+Finally, if you have enough hair where you can’t see your scalp at all, you have high-density hair.
+Another way to determine the density within your hair is to count each strand within a square inch patch; not only is this time consuming (to say the least), it’s almost impossible.
 Skip these steps and use a hair analyzer that can determine at excessive speeds what your hair density is.

 Knowing the density of hair will help you when choosing the products for your hair.
 If you have a low density, you want to pick products that aren’t going to weigh down your hair.
 Your hair is possibly thin already, so the last thing you want is to take away from volume.
 You may even want to implore volumizing products into your routine.

 When you have medium density, you have the best pick of the lot.
-Your hair is flexible enough to use any type of products you like.
+Your hair is flexible enough to use any products you like.
 Use heavier products like creams and mousse to enhance volume.
 The beauty of your hair is usually, you have the type that you can wash real quick and be ready for the day, with no products.

-If you have high density hair, gels, creams, and butters are going to be best to tame all those stands.
+If you have high-density hair, gels, creams, and butters are going to be best to tame all those stands.
 Your main issue is you may have too much volume.
 Getting a haircut with multiple layers will help keep your mane tamed.

-Knowing your hair's density will not only help with your product choices, it will help you make more informed decisions when you go to change up your hairstyle.
-When you go to a hair stylist who posses one of our amazing hair analyzers, they will be able to tell you your hair's density right away, and continually help you make the best decisions for your hair type.
+Knowing your hair's density will not only help with your product choices, but it will also help you make more informed decisions when you go to change up your hairstyle.
+When you go to a hairstylist who posses one of our amazing hair analyzers, they will be able to tell you your hair's density right away, and continually help you make the best decisions for your hair type.
 They can assist you in staying away from haircuts that may make your hair appear huge, when you already have a ton of it, or help you play up your volume if you do have a low density.